 He started a school accepting EVERY social class.
 No one before him in China had done such a thing.
 This is why even to this day, ALL of China regard him as the Greatest Teacher that ever existed!

 A Superior one would think of what is RIGHT!
 An inferior one would think of what is PROFITABLE.
-A Superior one would think from much of him or herself.
-An inferior one would demand much of others.
+A Superior one would demand much of him or herself, an inferior one would demand much of others.
 A Superior one accepts things he or she can NOT change.
 An inferior one is full of complaints.

 He gained plenty of followers as time went along.
-But he wanted to implement his teachings to the Rulers of China.
-He sought Political power.
+But he wanted to implement his teachings to the Rulers of China, so he sought Political power.
 Year after year he sought Government appointments but was NEVER appointed a POLITICAL position, although he was given many Honors by the Chinese Rulers.

-Then the Ruling families of China was raging war amongst each other causing great death, suffering, and confusion.
+Then, the Ruling families of China were raging war amongst each other causing great death, suffering, and confusion.
 Duke Ding, a young Ruler, sought Confucius to become his Advisor in order to regain his family’s dignity and Rulership.
 Confucius saw this as THE Opportunity to Reconstruct China so he accepted the Duke’s offer!

 When he influenced Lu, the streets were safe and crime disappeared.
 Merchants NO longer cheated their customers.